 Financial instruments which potentially expose the Company to concentrations of credit risk consist primarily of cash and cash equivalents held on deposit at one financial institution and accounts receivable.
 The Company does not require collateral from customers for amounts owed.
-At March 31, 2022, one customer represented 12% of the accounts receivable balance and at December 31, 2021 no one customer represented greater than 10% of the accounts receivable balance.
-For the three months ended March 31, 2021, one customer represented 11% of the total revenue.
-For the three months ended March 31, 2021, no one customer represented more than 10% of total revenue.
+At September 30, 2022, one customer represented 11% of the accounts receivable balance and at December 31, 2021 one customer represented greater than 10% of the accounts receivable balance.
+For the nine months ended September 30, 2022, one customer represented 10% of total revenue.
+No one customer represented 10% or more of revenue for the three months ended September 30, 2021, one customer represented 14% of the total revenue, and for the nine months ended September 30, 2021 no one customer represented more than 10% of total revenue.
 Historically, the Company has not experienced any significant credit loss related to any individual customer.